nathanrosspowell/nathanrosspowell.github.com/website/pages/career/eutechnyx-ride-to-hell.md

 title: "Eutechnyx - Hot Wheels: Beat That!"
 comments: True
 customsort: "006"
+short: I worked on the 1st iteration of RTH when it was an open world GTA style biker game.

 Industry Experience at [Eutechnyx][etx] on [Ride To Hell][ridetohell]
 =====================================================================